 A frequent cause of such injuries is unnecessary surgery underwritten by the workers’ compensation system for traumatic back injuries suffered on the job.
 Neurological damage can follow surgical errors, anesthesia errors, or even errors relating to the positioning of a patient by members of the operating team.

-If you or someone in your family needs advice about your legal rights in the aftermath of a medical error resulting in a severe spinal cord injury, contact an attorney at the Portland law firm of Miller & Wagner, for a free initial consultation.
-We advise and represent people in Oregon and Washington about medical malpractice claims, including those involving spinal cord damage.
+If you or a family member are seeking advice about your legal rights in the aftermath of a medical error resulting in a severe spinal cord injury, contact an attorney at the Portland medical malpractice law firm of Miller & Wagner for a free initial consultation.
+We advise and represent people in Oregon and Southwest Washington regarding medical malpractice claims, including those involving spinal cord damage.

 Informed consent is often an issue in medical malpractice claims involving spinal cord injuries.
-Was the patient fully advised of the risks inherent in the procedure?
-Was the patient advised of more conservative treatment alternatives?
-To the extent that the patient’s injuries reflected known potential complications, what steps did the doctor or hospital take to avoid them or test for them after surgery?
+A spinal surgery lawsuit may investigate whether the patient was fully advised of the risks inherent to the procedure as well as alternative conservative treatment options.
+A postsurgical injury claim may also take known potential complications into question as well as what steps, if any, the doctor or hospital took to avoid these complications.

 Free Case Evaluation

 Contact us if you would like an evaluation of your potential medical malpractice claim.Get Started

 Spinal Cord Injury Medical Malpractice Lawyers Serving Oregon & Washington

 With more than 65 years of combined malpractice litigation experience, Dave Miller and Bob Wagner know how to identify the signs of surgical negligence and make a compelling presentation of the evidence that proves it.